Updated on June 14th, 2022

 - West Virginia

-The taxpayer can nominate anyone to act as their representative.
-So long the person is of sound mind and is an adult, this can include a:
+The taxpayer (principal) can nominate anyone to act as their representative, as long as the agent is of sound mind and is an adult over the age of eighteen (18).
+A principal will most likely appoint one (1) of the following individuals:

-Choosing a tax professional is the recommended option due to their credentials and experience with handling other’s tax information.
+Choosing a tax professional is the recommended option due to their credentials and experience with tax returns, accounting, and other pertinent skills.

 - Signing requirements: Signed by the principal (taxpayer) and the representative(s).
-Notarization not required.
+Notarization is not required.

 - Select a state

-- Signing requirements: Signed by the taxpayer and notarized (if required).
+- Signing requirements: Signed by the taxpayer and notarized (if required by state law).

 For Federal taxes: